emahuni/em-async-events/README.md

   // listen once and remove
   this.$onEvent('some-event', this.eventCallback1, { once: true });
   this.$onceEvent('some-event', this.eventCallback2, { once: true });
-  // stop invoking other callbacks once this listener is executed this.$onEvent('some-event', this.eventCallback3, { stop: true });
   // automatically stop listening after 5000 milliseconds this.$onEvent('some-event', this.eventCallback3, { expire: 5000 });
   // multiple events being listened to by one callback